 Flamingo Gardens: Florida is known for having one of the most beautiful landscapes in the United States, not to mention one of the only tropical backdrops.
 And Flamingo Gardens in Fort Lauderdale is a prime spot to experience such an atmosphere.
 Located in Fort Lauderdale, this is a not-for-profit botanical garden and Everglades wildlife sanctuary, with over 3,000 species of flowers and plants on display.
 Also on the premises is a vast number of birds, alligators, otters, and other assorted animals found injured in the Everglades and unable to return to the wild.
 As a result, over 90 types of animals that are native to Florida can be found here.
 The park is open daily from 9:30am to 5:00pm and ticket prices are as follows: Adults are $19.95, children 3-11 are $12.95, 2 and under are free.
 These prices include a narrated tram tour.
 Flamingo Gardens is a picture-takers paradise.

 Hop On Hop Off Bus: If you want to bundle several attractions together, consider the Miami Hop-On Hop-Off Bus.
 It’s one of the best all-inclusive tours you will find in Miami.
-Been Here Done That experienced the Hop-On Hop-Off Bus in New York City (read about it HERE) and the Miami component is every bit as interesting.
+Go GlobeHopper experienced the Hop-On Hop-Off Bus in New York City (read about it HERE) and the Miami component is every bit as interesting.
 Complete the journey in three loops— the Beach Loop, with incredible views of the Miami skyline; the City Loop’s high-rise business district viewpoint and the Brickell/Miami Seaquarium Loop from downtown Miami to Key Biscayne.
 Select the 2-day pass, then board at any of the 13 stops and get to know the city, with live onboard commentary from the tour conductor.

 Deep Sea Fishing: As most fishermen know, fishing in lakes and streams is vastly different to fishing in the ocean, where the catch can include massive trophy fish such as sharks, marlin, tuna, sailfish, tarpon, and swordfish.
 And the battle to haul them out of the water can last for hours.
 Luckily, there is no shortage of deep sea fishing charters when it comes to Fort Lauderdale and Miami so no matter which city you’ve chosen as your destination, you’re sure to find a company that suits your needs and budget.
-Private charters and group expeditions are available with full day, half day, and three-quarter day options.
+Private charters and group expeditions are available with a full day, half day, and three-quarter day options.
 It’s also your choice as to whether you want a trophy fish or a catch and release experience.
 Deep Sea Fishing can be an expensive adventure so be sure to research all tour operators and outlets in order to compare experiences and prices before you commit to one.

 Fort Lauderdale offers the Las Olas River Cruise and Food Tour, as well as a family-friendly Pirate Ship excursion, canal sightseeing, party boats, sunset tours, and Hop On Hop Off Water Taxis that allow riders to explore several areas and set their own pace.